FortressOne/fortressonesv/README.md

 ## Without Docker

-Download the latest FTE Server binary for your OS from http://fte.triptohell.info and the [map-repo](https://github.com/FortressOne/map-repo).
+Download the latest [ftesv](http://fte.triptohell.info) server binary for your OS from  and the [map-repo](https://github.com/FortressOne/map-repo).
 Copy these into your fortressonesv path.

 ### Run